Backplate and wing: Harness

 The second section of webbing forms a crotch strap, running from the bottom of the backplate, between the diver's legs, and up to the waist strap, which would be passed through a loop at the front end of the crotch strap.
 This harness is sometimes referred to as a one-piece harness, due to the shoulder and waist straps being made from a single piece of webbing.

 The harness is usually fitted with stainless steel D-rings secured by stainless steel "sliders", small slotted plates which hold their position by friction.
 A loop of elastic cord is normally attached at the same place as the left shoulder D-ring, to secure the wing's inflator hose.

-This arrangement is extremely rugged, reliable and hard-wearing.

-This form of harness may be adjusted to fit different builds of diver by shortening the webbing used to tighten the harness, or installing a new longer section of webbing to loosen the harness.
+This arrangement is extremely rugged, reliable and hard-wearing, and may be adjusted to fit different builds of diver by shortening the webbing used to tighten the harness, or installing a new longer section of webbing to loosen the harness.
 Once adjusted, some flexibility is still allowed by positioning the buckle, which can change the effective length of the waist strap depending on where it is secured.

-The harness webbing can be replaced at home with no special tools when the webbing wears through or is damaged, and other components can be easily replaced.
+The harness webbing can be replaced by the user with no special tools when the webbing wears through or is damaged, and other components can be easily replaced.
 This makes this style of harness very economical over the long term.